am-poc/custom-node-vue-generator/templates/txt/README.md

 This web app is generated using the Custom Express App Generator.
 The GitHub repo is at: https://github.com/afshanaman81/custom-node-vue-generator This custom generator creates a template project with two parts:
 1. Server
 2. Client

-It uses the custom cli to generate the server side.
+It uses the cted custom cli to generate the server side.

 	Next Steps For the server-side:
 	1. Change directory to 'yourprojectname/server'